 Hello There Mama Bear,

 Before you read on about if cloth diapering is the right choice for you, I would just like to introduce and thank the guest author of this post… Teresa who is a good friend of mine.
 She has been through some of life’s ups and downs with me and I am happy to have her be able to share her knowledge and experience with the readers here.
-And without further adieu time to learn some valuable thoughts on cloth diapering. 🙂
+And without further adieu time to learn some valuable insight on cloth diapering. 🙂